What's It to You

 "What's It To You" is a debut song written by Robert Ellis Orrall and Curtis Wright, and recorded by American country music singer Clay Walker that reached the top of the Billboard Hot Country Singles & Tracks chart.
-It was released In July 1993 as his debut single, and was served as the lead-off single from his self-titled debut album.
+It was released In July 1993 by Giant Records as his debut single, and was served as the lead-off single from his self-titled debut album (1993).

 Background

 Curtis Wright wrote the song with Robert Ellis Orrall.
 Wright also recorded it on his own self-titled debut album for Liberty Records in 1992.
 Wright's version was produced by James Stroud, who also produced Walker's version, and Lynn Peterzell.

 In 1993, Walker opened for George Strait and Alan Jackson and he stated in an interview with Billboard "I'm real grateful for the opportunity to open for those guys", with only one hit record, it's hard to keep the audience's attention for 45 minutes, but it's working.
 I'm surprised, but lately when I go out there, they're going bonkers."

 After the single hit the number one position, Walker stated "It used to be that having your song go No. 1 meant a certain degree of success.
 Now, there are so many acts who do it, you just gotta go right back out and do it again."
 In another interview, Walker said, "Having a No. 1 hit doesn't mean you're making any more money that you did a few years ago."